tom9zbx/GIFtoolsCookbook/content/fileFormats/dcip2dObsfile.rst

     - IPTYPE = 1: Flag for ``apparent chargeability`` IP data
     - IPTYPE = 2: Flag for ``secondary potentials`` IP data

+- N: Number of current electrodes in the file

 - A\ :math:`^x_i`: i\ :math:`^{th}` horizontal position along line of current electrode A

 - A\ :math:`^z_i`: i\ :math:`^{th}` elevation of current electrode A